shlinkio/shlink/README.md

 ## Using shlink

-Once shlink is installed, there are two main ways to interact with it, in order to create shortened URLs:
+Once shlink is installed, there are two main ways to interact with it:

 * **The command line**.
 Try running `bin/cli` and see all the available commands.

     All of those commands can be run with the `--help`/`-h` flag in order to see how to use them and all the available options.

-    It is probably a good idea symlinking the CLI entry point (`bin/cli`) to somewhere in your path, so that you can run shlink from any directory.
+    It is probably a good idea to symlink the CLI entry point (`bin/cli`) to somewhere in your path, so that you can run shlink from any directory.

 * **The REST API**.
 The complete docs on how to use the API can be found [here](https://shlink.io/api-docs), and a sandbox which also documents every endpoint can be found [here](https://shlink.io/swagger-ui/index.html).

     However, you probably don't want to consume the raw API yourself.
 That's why a nice [web client](https://github.com/shlinkio/shlink-web-client) is provided that can be directly used from [https://app.shlink.io](https://app.shlink.io), or you can host it yourself too.

-Both the API and CLI allow you to do the same operations, except for API key management, which can be done from the command line only.
+Both the API and CLI allow you to do the same operations, except for API key management, which can be done from the command line interface only.